 Defining Autism Spectrum Disorder

 The Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) [American Psychiatric Publishing (APA), 2013], is a handbook that is used by professionals around the world to diagnose mental disorders.
 The DSM–5 describes Autism Spectrum Disorder (ASD) as a type of neurodevelopmental disorder, which means there is atypical growth and development of the brain or central nervous system resulting in their abnormal functioning (APA, 2013).
+At Behaviour Zen, you will find Autism Online Training to help you better support the individual.

 ASD is characterised by difficulties in two domains: (1) social communication and social interaction; and (2) restricted, repetitive patterns of behaviour, interests or activities.
 The onset of symptoms in the two domains must be present from infancy or early childhood, but deficits may not fully manifest until social demands exceed capacities, and may be masked by learnt strategies in later life.
 It is important to stress that ASD itself does not cause challenging behaviours, rather, challenging behaviours are a common reaction of individuals with ASD when faced with demands that outweigh their skills.